-Exemption Condition of Exemption Administration Comment Requirement for Development Approval 1.1 Proponents are exempted from the requirement to obtain development approval for the use of, or undertaking of works on land, where such use or works relate to medical or health related activities associated with a response to the COVID-19 Pandemic. or identifies the medical or health related activities as necessary in response to the COVID-19 Pandemic.2.
+Exemption Exemption Condition of Exemption Administration Comment Requirement for Development Approv al 1.1 Proponents are exempted from the requirement to obtain development approval for the use of, or undertaking of works on land, where such use or works relate to medical or health related activities associated with a response to the COVID-19 Pandemic.
+Provided that a Public Authority of local government advises or identifies the medical or health related activities as necessary in response to the COVID-19 Pandemic.
 An exemption under this clause will expire 90 days after the date upon which the State of Emergency Declaration ceases to have effect, or is revoked.
 Council's resolution of 30 March 2020 exempted the need for change of use applications for medical and health related services in all zones except the Residential zone.
 The Notice of Exemption expands on this to apply to all zones, and also exempts the works component from requiring approval.
 Administration will keep a register of exemptions and will follow up on any matters which will expire once the Notice of Exemption ceases.
-1.2 Proponents are exempted from the requirement to obtain development approval for the following uses, and temporary works associated with these: shop; restaurant/café; convenience store (excluding those selling petroleum products); consulting rooms; office. a) the land to be used is located in a commercial, centre and/or mixed-use zone; b) the use is not prohibited by the scheme; c) no new permanent structures are required (with the exception that car parking bays are permitted); d) for shop uses, once the proposed use is in place, the net lettable area for the land use does not exceed 400m; and Council's resolution of 30 March 2020 exempted the need for change of use applications for all permissible uses within all zones with the exception of the Residential zone, provided they are not Heritage Listed.
+1.2 Proponents are exempted from the requirement to obtain development approval for the following uses, and temporary works associated with these: shop; restaurant/café; convenience store (excluding those selling petroleum products); consulting rooms; office.
+Provided that: a) the land to be used is located in a commercial, centre and/or mixed-use zone; b) the use is not prohibited by the scheme; c) no new permanent structures are required (with the exception that car parking bays are permitted); d) for shop uses, once the proposed use is in place, the net lettable area for the land use does not exceed 400m; and e) the land is connected to all reticulated utility services, and does not depend on any onsite effluent disposal.
+Provided that the proponent notifies the local government within 7 days of commencing the use, that the use is being undertaken.
+Despite any other condition, this exemption does not apply to a Heritage-Protected Place.
+An exemption under this clause will expire 90 days after the date upon which the State of Emergency Declaration ceases to have effect. or is revoked.
+Council's resolution of 30 March 2020 exempted the need for change of use applications for all permissible uses within all zones with the exception of the Residential zone, provided they are not Heritage Listed.
 The Notice of Exemption expands on this to also apply to temporary works components for the specified uses.
 Administration will keep a register of exemptions and will follow up on any matters which will expire once the Notice of Exemption ceases.